nauman-shafique-hashmi/project_robotics_group3/README.md

 ![Calibartion](images/left-0033.png)

-After completing the callibration we saved the data.
+After completing the calslibration we saved the data.
 By default calibrationdata.tar.gz is created at /tmp folder on remote pc.
 This compressed folder contain the sample images as well as the callibration data in a file named ost.yaml.
 For using the Autorace Camera package we copied the calibration file data and pasted into the file present in the Autorace Race package named [camerav2_320x240_30fps.yaml](/calibration/intrinsic_calibration/camerav2_320x240_30fps.yaml)

 ### Extrinsic Camera Callibration